heroqu/node-content-store/README.md

   storageDir: 'data'
 }
 ```

+The specified storage directory is to be resolved against the `process.cwd()` - the directory of current process.
+If you need an absolute path, then set it here and it will remain as is.

 The second parameter is `createHash` function with desired implementation.
 This function should have no arguments and return a `hash` object, which should support two methods: `hash.update(chunk)` and `hash.digest(format)` with the same logics as in [node crypto module](https://nodejs.org/api/crypto.html#crypto_class_hash).